impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-3-content.md

   } | abort
 ```

 It looks like we're doing something similar with curly braces (i.e. capturing the output from a block of code) and piping it to `abort`.
-So, yeah, it looks like we were right about the purpose of `cat -`- it lets us capture arbitrary input from `stdin` and print it to the screen.
+So, yeah, it looks like we were right about the purpose of `cat -`.
+It lets us capture arbitrary input from `stdin` and print it to the screen.

 Let's try to replicate that and see what happens: